laravel/docs/broadcasting.md

 #### Configuration

 When you initialize a Laravel Echo instance, a socket ID is assigned to the connection.
-If you are using [Vue](https://vuejs.org) and Vue Resource, the socket ID will automatically be attached to every outgoing request as a `X-Socket-ID` header.
+If you are using [Vue](https://vuejs.org) and [Axios](https://github.com/mzabriskie/axios), the socket ID will automatically be attached to every outgoing request as a `X-Socket-ID` header.
 Then, when you call the `toOthers` method, Laravel will extract the socket ID from the header and instruct the broadcaster to not broadcast to any connections with that socket ID.

-If you are not using Vue and Vue Resource, you will need to manually configure your JavaScript application to send the `X-Socket-ID` header.
+If you are not using Vue and Axios, you will need to manually configure your JavaScript application to send the `X-Socket-ID` header.
 You may retrieve the socket ID using the `Echo.socketId` method:

     var socketId = Echo.socketId();